 To watch the live-steam, open Safari on an Apple device (Mac, iPhone or iPad) and navigate to this page.
 On a Windows 10 PC, open that website in Edge.
 The Events app on Apple TV also has you covered for keynote coverage.
 Just before 1 p.m.
 ET/10 a.m.
 PT, you'll have the option of viewing the keynote through your set-top box.

 Apple's Worldwide Developers Conference, which will run from June 4 to 8, gives software makers a chance to dive into the nitty-gritty of the company's assorted operating systems.
 But the conference also offers news for the rest of us in the form of previews for this year's updates to iOS, macOS and other Apple software.

-The announcement today (March 13) was light on details of what to expect this June.
-But based on past WWDCs and rumors swirling about Apple's plans for this year and beyond, we have some ideas on what CEO Tim Cook could announce when he takes the stage June 4 to kick off WWDC.
+The invitation to this year's keynote didn't offer many clues as to what this year's major announcements could be, providing a mishmash of coding symbols and app icons.
+But based on past WWDCs and rumors swirling about Apple's plans for this year and beyond, we have some ideas on what CEO Tim Cook could announce when he takes the stage to kick off WWDC.

 iOS 12 and macOS... together at last?

 You can usually expect previews of iOS and macOS updates to command large sections of the WWDC keynote.
 But if rumors about Apple's development plans pan out, the company's two most important operating systems could be sharing a lot of stage time.

 That's because Apple is expected to introduce universal apps that would run across Macs, iPhones and iPads.
 That rumor, based on a late 2017 report from Bloomberg, would allow iOS app makers to bring their wares to the Mac in an effort to give the Mac software market a boost.
 Apps built with these new tools would be able to run on devices with either touchscreens or trackpads, saving developers the hassle of having to build two different versions of the same program.